Why Did John Brown Attack Harpers Ferry

 Consider Multiple Perspectives

 It is important to consider multiple perspectives when studying John Brown and his raid on Harpers Ferry.
-This includes examining the views of abolitionists, slaveholders, politicians, and ordinary citizens.
+Now, this includes examining the views of abolitionists, slaveholders, politicians, and ordinary citizens.
 Understanding the different perspectives and motivations of these groups can help to create a more complete and nuanced picture of the events.

 Visit Harpers Ferry National Historical Park